ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 1. If there are 10 customers in the world, how do businesses understand those customer problems?

 Understanding the ecosystem and players

+Lens:
+1- Obfuscate information to the lens
+2- Find Lens that people find valuable
+3- Make them vocal and evangelize

+Use Reddit and Twitter to Retrieve 10 lens each

+Reddit

+Twitter